-Feelings and emotions are our guides on how to conduct ourselves on Earth.
+Feelings and emotions are our guides on how to conduct ourselves with others and our environment.
 But, most of us don’t validate our feelings.
 Instead, we dismiss them as irrational thinking, unaware that they are the key to living a more enjoyable life.

 The definition of emotions is as follows: ” a conscious mental reaction (such as anger or fear) subjectively experienced as strong feeling usually directed toward a specific object and typically accompanied by physiological and behavioral changes in the body.” -merriam-webster.com

 Emotions allow us to make everyday choices.
 They help us select what we want to experience.
 Depending on our mood, we will go out to dinner with friends, eat ice cream, or listen to music.
 They help determine what people to hang out with, what career to choose, and what hobbies to pursue.

 But we don’t have to be fully aware of feelings to take action; we do this subconsciously.
 This is the reason why most of us tend to eat comfort food after a stressful day and why we call the person that would cheer us up after experiencing sadness.

 We are always seeking a state of blissfulness, whether it’s through the food we eat, the people we meet, and the things we do.
 What we must do, is acknowledge our feelings and emotions for what they are -tools to guide us in selecting what we want to experience.